yao23/VIRATdevkit/README.md

-Train a new detector for human and vehicles, then detect and track
+Train a new detector for human and vehicles in VIRAT dataset, then detect and track